Find out your true net worth with NAV planner

 To get as accurate an account of your cash assets as possible, simply add in your cash deposits with other banks.

-Pro-tip: Track your spending efficiently with the Money-In-Money-Out feature.
-It automatically categorises your spending into buckets such as shopping, entertainment & leisure, and fees & charges, which makes it easier to identify areas to cut down on your spending.
+Tip: Track your spending efficiently with the Money-In-Money-Out (MIMO) feature.
+It automatically categorises your expenditure into buckets such as shopping, entertainment & leisure, and fees & charges, which makes it easier to identify areas to cut down on your spending.

 • Investments

 All investments with DBS are automatically included.
 But for an accurate picture, add in your investments that are with other financial institutions too!
-The NAV Planner tool taps on live price feeds for all your equity and unit trust holdings, so that your investment assets are always showing up-to-date information.
+The “Plan” tab on digibank taps on live price feeds for all your equity and unit trust holdings, so that your investment assets are always showing up-to-date information.

 • Properties

-If you own a house, it probably accounts for a huge chunk of your assets.
-And if you own an investment property, doubly so.
-Updating the property values in the NAV Planner will result in a more complete picture of your assets and liabilities as it balances out the mortgage loan component of your liabilities.
+If you own a house, it probably accounts for a huge chunk of your assets, and doubly so if you own an investment property.
+Updating the property values in digibank will result in a more thorough picture of your assets and liabilities as it factors in your mortgage loan.

 Updating your Liabilities

-Some of the items that you can input into the NAV Planner under this section include mortgage loan, personal loan, study loan and short-term credit with other financial institutions.
+Some of the liabilities that you can input into digibank include mortgage loan, personal loan, study loan and short-term credit with other financial institutions.

 In theory, your net worth is the value in cash if you were to sell everything you own and pay off all your debts.
-For some people, this number could be negative, which means you have more liabilities than assets.
+If this number is negative, it means you have more liabilities than assets.

-You might be shocked if your net worth is negative, but it could be a common scenario for certain groups of people, such as fresh graduates who are just starting their careers.
-Perhaps, you have just used a large amount of capital to start your new business, resulting in negative net worth as well.
+You may get a shock if your net worth is negative, but this can be a common scenario for certain groups of people, such as fresh graduates who are just starting their careers and still paying off an education loan for example.
+If you have used a large amount of capital to start your new business, it may result in negative net worth too.

-Try not to be disheartened; there are ways to right this by making efficient use of what you have.
-Financial planning is a process – you just need to make sure you get better at money along the way!
+There are ways to right this by making efficient use of what you have.
+Financial planning is a process.
+You just need to make sure you get better at money along the way!

 How to get better at money?

-The DBS NAV Planner seeks to provide structure to your personal balance sheet by providing cues on the items that you can start to tackle first.
+The “Plan” tab on digibank seeks to provide structure to your personal balance sheet by providing cues on the items that you can start to tackle first.
 For instance;

 1. Beef up your emergency savings

-This is particularly important if your cash savings are less than 3x of your monthly income.
-One way is to spend more mindfully, i.e. spend less.
-And do this other simple thing: keep your cash savings in high interest rate accounts such as the Multiplier account, which can help grow your money faster than a basic deposit account.
+This is particularly important if your cash savings is less than 3 times of your monthly income.
+Start by tracking your expenses, spending more mindfully and finally, setting up a monthly budget.
+Consider keeping your cash savings in high interest rate accounts such as the Multiplier account that helps you grow your money faster than a basic deposit account.

 2. Make debt repayment a priority

 This applies if your net worth is projected to stay negative for some time.
-You might want to consider refinancing your home loan to enjoy some savings.
+Consider refinancing your home loan to enjoy some savings.

 3. Consolidate your debts

-If your debt is growing faster than your assets: Consider consolidating debts at a lower interest rate to help accelerate your debt payoff.
+If your debt is growing faster than your assets, you may want to consolidate your debts at a lower interest rate to help accelerate your debt payoff.

 4. Start investing if you haven’t